haihala/haihala.github.io/src/lib/posts/pushing-buttons.md

 than I, but with ability on par with mine get denied boons on the basis that their methods were inadequate.
 Having witnessed first-hand how new buttons are disregarded or even discouraged, this seemed contradictory.
-On the other hand I saw my peers from school pressing the shinier buttons I dremt of pressing and being rewarded with my yearly boons every couple of months.
+On the other hand I saw my peers from school pressing the shinier buttons I dreamt of pressing and being rewarded with my yearly boons every couple of months.

 I started clicking switches in private.
 Maybe this was me branching out or